robotframework/robotframework/doc/userguide/src/SupportingTools/Tidy.rst

                   - *unix*: use Unix line separators (LF)

                   New in Robot Framework 2.7.6.
+ -m, --maxlinelength <number>
+                 The line length before the line is split onto the next line.
+                 Only available with space separated and pipe (|) separated txt output file format.
+Tidy reformats test suites to have 80 character long lines by default.
+                 New in Robot Framework 3.0.3.
  -h, --help      Show this help.

 Alternative execution
 ~~~~~~~~~~~~~~~~~~~~~